Smac Partners

 Venture Round in 2008

-Olive Software, Inc. specializes in content processing technology solutions that facilitate the conversion of publications into XML format.
-The company offers a range of products, including Olive Dynamic Newsstand, which enhances the content experience for publishers and creates monetization opportunities; Olive Dynamic Book, designed for one-channel publishers to manage their direct-to-consumer sales; and Olive iReader, which allows content delivery to iPad users.
-Additionally, Olive provides the Olive ActivePaper Archive, a SaaS solution for digitizing and preserving historical microfilm, print, and electronic content.
-Serving a diverse clientele, including enterprises, publishers, libraries, universities, and government institutions both domestically and internationally, Olive Software's platform enables cross-media publishing, audience engagement, and digital archiving through a unified workflow.
-Founded in 1999 and headquartered in Aurora, Colorado, the company also has research and development facilities in Israel.
+Olive Software, Inc. specializes in developing content processing technology solutions that facilitate the conversion of publications into XML format.
+The company offers a range of products, including the Olive Dynamic Newsstand, which enhances content experiences for publishers while providing monetization opportunities, and the Olive Dynamic Book, designed for publishers to manage direct-to-consumer channels.
+Additionally, Olive's iReader allows for the delivery of content to iPad users, while the Olive ActivePaper Archive serves as a digital archiving solution, preserving historical microfilm, print, and electronic content.
+Targeting enterprises, newspaper and magazine publishers, libraries, universities, and government institutions, Olive Software's solutions support various sectors, including education and corporate clients.
+Founded in 1999 and based in Aurora, Colorado, the company also has research and development facilities in Israel.
 Olive Software was acquired by Ignite Technologies, Inc. in January 2019.

 Airwide Solutions